bibbox/app-openspecimen/data/os-plugins/README.md

 default value is "smtp.gmail.com"

-Default message test can also be set within the python script see
+Default message test can also be set within the python script see:

 subject = "Directory Update"